Tezos: in favor of Baking Accounts

 Bakers have always been identified by the public key hash of the account where they store their bond (starting with tz).
 If bakers want to change this key for any reason, they lose all their delegators and have to broadcast the new key to them and get them to delegate to their new key.

-Most other delegated proof-of-stake blockchains (for example Polkadot or Mina) add one level of indirection in the form of a second key.
+Most other delegated proof-of-stake blockchains (for example Polkadot) add one level of indirection in the form of a second key.
 The “parent key” is the one delegators pick, and the “child key” is responsible for signing consensus operations.
 This makes it possible to rotate the consensus key.
 It is useful in case of unplanned incidents (key compromise, forgetting the seed for a hardware wallet) or planned operations (rotating to a new cryptographic protocol).

 Baking accounts start with